Uncategorized

 What are the different types of community?

-Creating a communityAbove all, it means creating a space of trust where people share a common identity, mission, interests or objectives.
+Creating a community,it means creating a space of trust where people share a common identity, mission, interests or objectives.

 But not all communities are the same.
 Here is an overview of the main types of community you can create, depending on the nature of your organisation.